VandyAstroML/Vanderbilt_Computational_Bootcamp/notebooks_notes/README.md

 This is folder, in which you can annotate the notebooks, run the code, etc.

-Simply run the file "__nb_copy.sh__" followed by the week number to access the live version of the notebook of that week.
+Simply run the file "__nb_copy.sh__" in the main directory, followed by the week number to access the live version of the notebook of that week.

 ```bash
 ./np_copy.sh week_number